Code-Institute-Submissions/MS01-Volcanic-Vacations/README.md

 I manually tested the live project by doing the following:

 - Using Google Developer Tools to view the project on devices with different screen sizes.
+The devices on which the responsiveness was tested are as follows:
+- iPhone 5 and SE
+- iPhone 6, 7 and 8
+- iPhone 6 Plus, 7 Plus and 8 Plus
+- iPhone X
+- Samsung Galaxy S5
+- iPad Mini, iPad and iPad Pro
+- Laptop with MDPI screen
+- Laptop with HiDPI screen

 ### Issues found